MSci Wildlife Ecology and Conservation Science

 This course is open for applications

-- Make a difference to wildlife conservation on this specially designed integrated master's, run in partnership with Bristol Zoo.
+Make a difference to wildlife conservation on this specially designed integrated master's, created in partnership with Bristol Zoo.

 Why study wildlife ecology and conservation?

 Conserving biodiversity and avoiding the mass extinction of species are huge global challenges.

 Understanding global biodiversity, and the effects of habitat loss and climate change, is crucial in helping us find new and better ways to conserve wildlife both in the UK and around the world.

 The skills, scientific knowledge and research experience you'll gain will put you in an unrivalled position for securing work in this field.

 MSci Wildlife Ecology and Conservation Science is a four-year (five with placement year) course that explores wildlife conservation issues at local, national and global levels.
 Created in partnership with Bristol Zoo Gardens, it gives you unique access to the zoo's expertise.

 Mixing theory with practice, along with opportunities to conduct your own original research, you'll delve into the relationship between wildlife and society, and the impact of human activities on the living world.

 Hone your professional skills in natural habitats close to Bristol, including the Severn Estuary, the Cotswolds woodlands and grasslands, the Somerset Levels and Avon Gorge.